-In addition, you may want to consult our "Working with the Media" Toolkit.
+Refer to the GTCs for detailed guidance.
+In addition, consult our Working with the Media Toolkit.
 All logo files are available on our website.

 6. Submitting Reports for Your Award

 Your award documents include reporting requirements specific to your award.
 Reports include: